Deep Image Clustering with Contrastive Learning and Multi-scale Graph Convolutional Networks: Experiments

 \subsubsection{Multi-scale GCNs VS Single GCN}

-In this paper, our IcicleGCN method captures the multi-scale neighborhood information via multiple streams of GCNs, for which multiple $k$-NN graphs with different neighborhood sizes are constructed for the initial input.
-In this work, two streams of GCN are incorporated.
-This section tests the performance of IcicleGCN using the two-stream GCNs against using a single GCN.
-As shown in Table~\ref{table:multiway}, the incorporation of two scales of $k$-NN graphs for M-GCN yields consistently better clustering performance w.r.t.
-ACC, NMI, and ARI than using the GCN with a single-scale $k$-NN graph.
+{In this paper, the proposed IcicleGCN method is able to capture and propagate the multi-scale neighborhood information via two streams of GCNs, for which two $k$-NN graphs with different neighborhood sizes are constructed as the initial input.
+In this section, we test the clustering performance of IcicleGCN using the two-stream GCNs against using a single GCN.
+As shown in Table~\ref{table:multiway}, the incorporation of two scales of $k$-NN graphs (in the M-GCN module) yields consistently better clustering performance w.r.t.
+ACC, NMI, and ARI than using the GCN with a single-scale $k$-NN graph.}